philthinker/ICECUBE-VREPToolbox/README.md

 - Some of the functions in ICECUBE v2.1 are not supported.

-- It supports all the APIs in ICECUBE v2.2.
+- It supports all the system APIs in ICECUBE v2.2.

 ## Install